Work and Energy

 - How does the incline of a board affect how far a jar can roll down the board?
 Does a steeper incline necessarily mean that the jar will roll further?

-- How does the weight of the jar affect how far it will role?
+- How does the weight of the jar affect how far it will roll?
 Does a heavier jar roll further?
 What happens when the jar is filled with water?

 In these experiments, you will measure the distance that a jar rolls down an incline.
 You will vary the degree of the incline and weight of the jar to learn about energy.
 As perplexing as it seems, if you start rolling the jar from the same distance above the ground it will roll the same distance, regardless of the incline of the board.